-- A Have children bring their own meals as feasible, and practice physical distancing when eating or have them eat within their smaller group, instead of in a communal dining hall or cafeteria.
-Ensure the safety of children with food allergies. - ☑ Use disposable food service items (e.g., utensils and plates).
-If disposable items are not feasible, ensure that all non-disposable food service items are washed with dish soap and hot water or in a dishwasher.
-Individuals should wash their hands after directly handling used food service items. - If food is offered at any event, have pre-packaged boxes or bags for each attendee instead of a buffet or family-style meal.
+- Have children bring their own meals as feasible, and practice physical distancing when eating or have them eat within their smaller group, instead of in a communal dining hall or cafeteria.
+Ensure the safety of children with food allergies. - Use disposable food service items (e.g., utensils and plates).
+If disposable items are not feasible, ensure that all non-disposable food service items are handled with gloves and washed with dish soap and hot water or in a dishwasher.
+Individuals should wash their hands after removing their gloves or after directly handling used food service items. - If food is offered at any event, have pre-packaged boxes or bags for each attendee instead of a buffet or family-style meal.
 Avoid sharing of foods and utensils.